ginstrom/phaser-game/cline_docs/codebaseSummary.md

 4. Make changes to the code
 5. See changes reflected in the browser automatically
 6. Access the API documentation at http://localhost:8000/docs
-7. Run `docker-compose -f docker-compose.test.yml run frontend` to run the test suite
+7. Run `docker-compose -f docker-compose.test.yml run frontend` to run the frontend test suite
 8. Use `docker-compose -f docker-compose.test.yml run frontend-watch` for watch mode
 9. Use `docker-compose -f docker-compose.test.yml run frontend-coverage` for test coverage
+10. Run `docker-compose -f docker-compose.test.yml run backend` to run the backend test suite
+11. Use `docker-compose -f docker-compose.test.yml run backend-verbose` for verbose output
+12. Use `docker-compose -f docker-compose.test.yml run backend-coverage` for test coverage

 ## Important Rule
 **ONLY use docker-compose for running the game or tests.
 DO NOT run the game code or tests directly in the console.**